liferay/liferay-screens/ios/Documentation/DDLFormScreenlet.md

 - `- screenlet:onRecordLoadError:`: Called when an error occurs while loading a record.
 The `NSError` object describes the error.
 - `- screenlet:onFormSubmitted:`: Called when the form values are successfully submitted to the server.
 - `- screenlet:onFormSubmitError:`: Called when an error occurs while submitting the form.
 The `NSError` object describes the error.
-- `- screenlet:onDocumentFieldUploadStarted:`: Called when the upload of a Documents and Media field begins.
+- `- screenlet:onDocumentUploadStarted:`: Called when the upload of a Documents and Media field begins.
-- `- screenlet:onDocumentField:uploadedBytes:sentBytes:totalBytes`: Called when a block of bytes in a Documents and Media field is uploaded.
+- `- screenlet:onDocumentUploadedBytes`: Called when a block of bytes in a Documents and Media field is uploaded.
 This method is intended to track progress of the uploads.
-- `- screenlet:onDocumentField:uploadResult:`: Called when a Documents and Media field upload is completed.
+- `- screenlet:onDocumentUploadCompleted:`: Called when a Documents and Media field upload is completed.
-- `- screenlet:onDocumentField:uploadError:`: Called when an error occurs in the Documents and Media upload process.
+- `- screenlet:onDocumentUploadError:`: Called when an error occurs in the Documents and Media upload process.
 The `NSError` object describes the error.